Bushmaster Protected Mobility Vehicle: Modifications

-In September 2007, the Army reported that the fleet would be upgraded with a protected weapon system (PWS) that is stabilised with thermal imaging, camera and laser range finder.
+In September 2007, the Army reported that the fleet would be upgraded with a protected weapon system (PWS) that is stabilised with thermal imaging, camera and laser rangefinder.
 Other upgrades include spall curtains, fire suppression system, cool water drinking system and an additional seat following criticisms from Australian soldiers in Iraq and Afghanistan including that the gunner is exposed to enemy fire.

 Between 2009 and 2012, the Protected Mobility, Troop, Command and Mortar variants in use in Afghanistan were upgraded.
 The upgrade included the addition of the protected remotely controlled weapons station, automated fire suppression system and ECM systems.
-The Special Operations Task Group vehicles were fitted with a weapon ring to mount a 12.7mm heavy machine gun.
+The Special Operations Task Group vehicles were fitted with a weapon ring to mount a 12.7 mm heavy machine gun.

 There was a survivability enhancement to the lower hull, floor, seat mounts and axle caps.
 Two adaptive roller kits were provided able to be mounted to the front of the vehicle for protection against mines or IEDs.
 In late 2012, the entire fleet was rotated, with new upgraded vehicles provided with increased blast protection and the option of adding extra external composited armour.

-During 2012-2013, the Army purchased 11 Self Protection Adaptive Roller Kits (SPARK) Mine roller Mark 2 (SMR2) for the Bushmaster.
+During 2012-2013, the Army purchased 11 Self Protection Adaptive Roller Kits (SPARK) mine roller Mark 2 (SMR2) for the Bushmaster.

-In 2015, 45 Bushmasters had their remote weapons systems (RWS) upgraded similar to systems on tank turrets.
+In 2015, 45 Bushmasters had their remote weapons systems (RWS) refurbished and upgraded by the RWS manufacturer Electro Optic Systems.
+In 2023, the ADF stated that a number of Bushmasters would be equipped with a Battle Management System for mounted command, developed by Systematic.

 Civilian

-A fire fighting variant named the "FireKing" is operated by the South Australian Forestry Corporation (ForestySA) with 15 in service.
+The FireKing, a civilian firefighting variant of the Bushmaster, is operated by the South Australian Forestry Corporation (ForestySA) with 15 in service.

 A Bushmaster was used in a Victoria Police operation in 2014, painted grey with police decals.